commit-live-students/numpy_advanced_project/q04_get_all_sixes_filter/README.md

 IPL teams usually crave for the batsmen who hit sixes the most.
 During IPL auction, teams usually look out for such power hitters.

-Note that you have to return the filter array itself, not the records with sixes
+**Note that you have to return the filter array itself, not the records with sixes**

 Create a function that answers this question.

-Write a function with to get the number of sixes scored by a batsman with following specifications.

 **The function should**
 - Be named `get_all_sixes_filter`